Youth, Family, and Education

 All Sunday school teachers, nursery caregivers, visitors to homebound, and those working with seniors are CORI checked.

 Confirmation instruction is a two-year intensive study opportunity for 7th and 8th graders.
-Weekly hour-long classes Sunday evenings 6:00 - 7:15 pm are led by the Pastor Don Larsen and the Confirmation Ministry Team.
+2 hour classes bi-monthly on Sunday evenings 5:30 - 7:30 pm starting with a meal.
+Classes are led by the Pastor Don Larsen and the Confirmation Ministry Team.
 The Augsburg Fortress curriculum, “Colaborate” is utilized.
 The lessons are broken into four units; The Old Testament, Lutheran History & Catechism, New Testament, and Living Lutheran.
-There are also homework assignments as well as an Elder Interview to be competed.
+There are sporadic homework assignments including written sermon discussion on that day’s Sunday sermon.
+Students must complete an Older Adult Interview at least once during their 2 year class.
 This gives the student an opportunity to engage in discussion with an older adult in regards to their faith journey, as well as strengthen the intergenerational bond.
-The program culminates in each child’s public reaffirmation of their Baptismal promises on Reformation Sunday.
+Students are expected to attend Sunday morning Worship and participate in Intergenerational Sunday school activities.
+The program culminates in each student's public reaffirmation of their Baptismal promises on Reformation Sunday.

 Put another way . . . it’s a chance to ‘dig deeper’ into the meaning of the Bible, to ‘re-consider’ how we can be part of the greater Lutheran church, to get to know other kids in the parish a bit better, to establish a trusting relationship with adults who care deeply about religion and deeply about kids.
 Service projects are an important part of the learning process.
-Examples include in-house baking projects, sandwich making for The Salvation Army in Framingham, raising funds for local food pantries, and helping sponsor a Last Hope K 9event for rescue dogs to just name a few.
+Examples include in-house baking projects, sandwich making for The Salvation Army in Framingham, raising funds for local food pantries, and helping sponsor a Last Hope K 9 event for rescue dogs to just name a few.
+The class is also sponsoring a “Coins For Change” drive to collect loose pocket change from March through October.
+These funds will be matched by the Outreach Ministry to support 4 local charities, the Confirmands chose.
+These are The Trevor Project, Be Like Brit, Buddy Dog Humane Society, and Smile Mass.

 Youth Group consists of students in grades 7 and up.
-A Sunday morning education hour is enhanced by service, both in house and outside.
-Such projects include making centerpieces and desserts for our monthly Senior Luncheon, Easter Baskets for young mothers and their children at Florence House, luncheon events with the residents of Emmanuel Village, and college care packages for our own students.
+A Sunday morning education hour is enhanced by service, both in house and out.
+Such projects include making centerpieces and desserts for our monthly Senior Luncheon, Easter Baskets for young mothers and their children at Florence House, and college care packages for our own students.
+The group often runs in house collections such as our recent diaper drive to benefit A Place to Turn in Natick.
 Youth Group also engages in other fun activities like; concerts, movies, and in house pizza and game events.
 We have a newly renovated Youth Room!
-We are currently working on stained glass artwork and creating a wall mural, to be hand painted by the youth.

 For more information on any of these groups please contact the Director of Youth, Family, and Education at email@example.com

-Adult Forum meets on Sundays in the sanctuary at 10:10 am.
+Adult Forum meets on Sundays from September through May in the sanctuary immediately following the 9:30 worship service.

 Grab a cup of coffee and join us!